Text and Photos by David Nakayama, DET Corp Comms

 Pornsuda (far right) with the Google team outside Bangkok’s Pak Khlong Market Flower

-For DET scenes, I worked with CDBU production to determine the parts of the Google production lines for filming.
+- For DET shooting locations, I worked with our CDBU production to determine the parts of the Google production lines open for filming.
 I also worked with the Energy Management team and Facility to decide on film locations on the solar rooftop, water purification station.
-HR helped me arrange scenes at a health seminar in the conference hall, activity at the canteen and our DEEP class in a local primary school.
+HR helped me arrange scenes at a health seminar in the conference hall, activity at the canteen and our DEEP energy education class in a local primary school.

-On the weekends, I drove around DET to scout locations for scenes of local culture and life after work.
+- For outside shooting locations, I spent my weekends driving around DET to scout locations for scenes of local culture and life after work.
 This included the Ancient City Muang Boran, Bangpu Recreation Center, and the Srinakarin Night Market.
 My Thai colleague Pornsuda helped arrange for us to film a scene at Wat Asokram Buddhist temple.

 Lights, cameras aaaand ACTION!